 My journey into genealogy began decades ago, long before online records and DNA tests made family history easily accessible.
 After immigrating to Canada from Scotland in the mid-1980s, I was often asked about my heritage.
-My answer was always simple: “I’m Scottish — and so were all my ancestors!”
+My answer was always simple:

 The truth, however, was that I knew very little about the people and places that shaped my family story.
 Curiosity quickly took over, and I began searching for answers.

-My late Aunty Joyce — my dad’s sister — became my greatest inspiration.
-She shared a handwritten family tree along with generations of stories that had been passed down through the family, including the tale that we were connected to the infamous Rob Roy McGregor.
+My late Aunty Joyce — my dad's sister — became my greatest inspiration.
+She shared a handwritten family tree along with generations of stories that had been passed down through the family, including the tale that we were connected to the infamous Rob Roy MacGregor.
 I was immediately hooked.

 At the same time, my mum quietly warned me to be careful about digging too deeply because "you never know what skeletons you might find in the closet."
 Years later, that warning would inspire the name of my genealogy business.

 What started as a hobby soon became a lifelong passion.
-Over the years I spent countless hours researching records, chasing clues, and disappearing down genealogical rabbit holes — often with far more enthusiasm than organization!
-Eventually, I decided it was time to learn how to research properly and professionally.
+Over the years, I spent countless hours researching records, chasing clues, and disappearing down genealogical rabbit holes — often with far more enthusiasm than organization!

+Eventually, I decided it was time to learn how to research more effectively and apply professional genealogical methods.
 In 2020, I enrolled with the International Institute of Genealogical Studies and began working toward the Professional Learning Certificate in Genealogical Studies, specializing initially in Scottish records and later expanding into Canadian research.
-This extensive program includes 40 courses, and I am now nearing completion.
+This extensive program includes over 40 courses, and I am now nearing completion.

 Fittingly, part of my education was funded using money left to me by Aunty Joyce, the very person who sparked my love of family history.
 It felt like the perfect way to honour her memory.